 Seek References and Observe

-The best thing you can do to enhance your skills is to observe closely to the models created by the leading experts offering video animation services.
-You need to observe the subtle movements, gestures and expressions of the characters.
-You have to look closely as to how the characters move and when they make gestures, from heights to angels and the subtle shift of transitions.
+The best thing you can do to enhance your skills is to observe closely the models created by the leading experts offering video animation services.
+You need to observe the subtle movements, gestures, and expressions of the characters.
+You have to look closely at how the characters move and when they make gestures, from heights to angels and the subtle shift of transitions.

 Moreover, you can do one more thing and that is to observe the real-life people around you.
 You have to dig deeper and learn about the minute details as to how the face changes expression, the appearance of wrinkle when a person frowns to the hanging face upon sadness.
 The way fingers bend when you intend to point out something to the leg placement during the different postures.